 * The attacks on Burmese bridges showed that radio-guided guided munitions had some potential, and advocates hoped that the next series of fully guided bombs would be even more effective.
 This series consisted of the fully guided "VB-3" (450 kilogram / 1,000 pound) and "VB-4" (900 kilogram / 2,000 pound) "RAZON (Range And Azimuth Only)" guided bombs, characterized by a double box tail.
 About 3,000 were built, but the weapon did not reach operational status during World War II.

 The USAAF experimented with other VB weapons that never got out of the test phase:

 The "VB-13", known as "TARZON" and later redesignated "ASM-A-1", was the only one of these later VB weapons to actually see action.
-It was a monster, a modified license-built British Tallboy deep-penetration bomb weighing 5.44 tonnes (12,000 pounds) and 6.4 meters (21 feet) long.
+It was a monster, a derivative of the British Tallboy deep-penetration bomb weighing 5.44 tonnes (12,000 pounds) and 6.4 meters (21 feet) long.
 It had a circular forward wing and a box tail, with four rudders on fins within the tail.
 It was, like the German glide bombs, radio-controlled and had a flare on its tail for optical tracking.